-If you think long car rides can be stressful for the two legged, imagine what it’s like for your pets in cars – they’re suddenly yanked from their comfortable surroundings and thrown into a confined space that’s moving at a high rate of speed.
+If you think long car rides can be stressful for the two legged, imagine what it’s like for pets in cars.
+They’re suddenly yanked from their comfortable surroundings and thrown into a confined space that’s moving at a high rate of speed.

-Your ability to stay focused on the road and not have to pull your attention away is important.
-Without that, you’re not only risking putting yourself into harm’s way, but also your pet and anyone else in your path.
-As a rule, bring along a pet carrier to keep your four-legged friends confined and to prevent them from roaming around inside your car.
-When considering a portable dog kennel, be sure to pick one that’s well ventilated and that’s big enough for them to be able to lie down in comfortably.
-A crate can also help minimize any injuries to your pet if you’re involved in an accident.
+Be sure to pick a well ventilated portable dog kennel that’s big enough for them to lie down in comfortably.
+If you’re involved in an accident, a crate can also help to minimize any injuries to your pet.
 If you’re traveling into another state, it’s also a good idea to be aware of leash laws in advance so that you don’t get yourself into trouble once you’re back on terra firma.

 Pack Smart and Comfy

 Comfort is key to lessening the stress of a long car trip for your pet.
 For this reason, throw away any ideas of balancing old Sparky on the roof of your car and pull out all the stops when it comes to providing them with a comfortable place to nest until the ride’s over.
 Bring blankets, favorite toys, and don’t forget a healthy supply of food and water.